-The aforementioned inconsistencies can be larger above the melting layer, where uncertainty exists, among other things, in the partitioning of the total ice water content (IWC) across hydrometeor species-cloud ice, snow aggregates, graupel and hail-in cloud microphysics schemes (van Lier-Walqui et al., 2012; Morrison et al., 2020; Thompson et al., 2021).
-This partitioning is often tuned in NWP models to prioritize and ensure good quality of the simulated surface precipitation.
-However, the simulated cloud microphysical processes aloft might deviate from reality (e.g., Lang et al., 2007; Fridlind et al., 2017; Han et al., 2019)).
+&lt;sup>3Laboratory for Clouds and Precipitation Exploration, Geoverbund ABC/J, Bonn, Germany across hydrometeor species - cloud ice, snow aggregates, graupel and hail - in cloud microphysics schemes (van Lier-Walqui et al., 2012; Morrison et al., 2020; Thompson et al., 2021).
+Morrison and Milbrandt (2015) developed an alternative scheme called P3 with only a single frozen hydrometeor class but with explicit prediction of size-dependent hydrometeor bulk densities and fall speeds based on the prognostic rimed and deposited masses.
+Such schemes are often tuned in NWP models to prioritise and ensure good quality of the simulated surface precipitation.
+However, the simulated cloud microphysical processes aloft might deviate from reality (e.g. Lang et al., 2007; Fridlind et al., 2017; Han et al., 2019).
 Lang et al. (2007) showed that removing dry growth of graupel in the 3D Goddard cumulus ensemble (GCE; Tao and Simpson, 1993) model reduced excess graupel production in the anvil and stratiform portions of the convective storm.

-- 30 However, this led to excess snow production, which could be compensated for, by further decreasing the collection efficiency of cloud water by snow.
+However, this led to excess snow production, which could be compensated for by further decreasing the collection efficiency of cloud water by snow.
 These changes led to more realistic hydrometeor profiles compared to aircraft estimates, with smaller cloud ice particles dominating the upper portions and snow aggregates dominating near the melting layer.
-Similarly, Fridlind et al. (2017) also reported that model simulations with NASA Unified Weather Research and Forecasting (NU-WRF; Peters-Lidard et al., 2015) model underpredicted total ice number concentrations and overpredicted total mass peak (due to snow - 35 domination) at 5-8 km height compared to aircraft observations for the stratiform outflow region of a mid-latitude squall line.
-Han et al. (2019) also reported that for the stratiform region of a mid-latitude squall line, most microphysical schemes in the Weather Research and Forecasting (WRF; Skamarock et al., 2008) model generally overestimate IWC above 7 km compared to aircraft retrievals, and underestimate IWC below 5 km, where it generally increases towards the melting level in aircraft data.
-While in-situ measurements using aircraft are very valuable, these data are generally limited in spatio-temporal - 40 context.
-However, the availability of continuous regional coverage of polarimetric radar data provides high-resolution (e.g., X-band radar) insights into cloud microphysical processes, which can be used to evaluate and constrain cloud microphysical parameterization schemes and further improve NWP models.
+Similarly, Fridlind et al. (2017) also reported that model simulations with the NASA Unified Weather Research and Forecasting (NU-WRF; Peters-Lidard et al., 2015) model underpredicted total ice number concentrations and overpredicted the peak of the mass size distribution (due to snow domination) at 5-8 km height compared to aircraft observations for the stratiform outflow region of a mid-latitude squall line.
+Han et al. (2019) also reported that for the stratiform region of a mid-latitude squall line, most microphysical schemes in the Weather Research and Forecasting (WRF; Skamarock et al., 2008) model generally overestimate IWC above 7 km compared to aircraft retrievals and underestimate IWC below 5 km, where it generally increases towards the melting level in aircraft data.
+While in-situ measurements using aircraft are very valuable, these data are generally limited in spatio-temporal context.
+However, the availability of continuous regional coverage of polarimetric radar data provides high-resolution (e.g. X-band radar) insights into cloud microphysical processes, which can be used to evaluate and constrain cloud microphysical parameterisation schemes and further improve NWP models.